The Plane Train: Audio announcements

 A different pre-recorded male voice debuted inside the trains in 2002, a year after the new vehicles debuted on the system.
 The 2002 recordings did not have chimes, though the doors closing message and its associated chime from the 1996 recordings would continue to be used on the platforms until the mid-2010s.

 In 2006, the system's first female voice debuted, which was provided by the voice of Susan Bennett.
 Bennett is the voice of Delta Air Lines gate boarding announcements at the airport and has since become famous for being the original voice of Siri on Apple products.
 The 2006 recordings were also the first to use a radiotelegraphy alphabet to clarify the identification of the Concourse stations.

-The current announcements, which debuted in March 2012, are provided by voice actress Sharon Feingold, who also provides those for the ATL SkyTrain.
-They are the first to no longer use the word "Concourse", instead referring to the concourse stations with the word "Gates", e.g. "A Gates".
-They also added the name of the train, returned chimes, and added announcements for the International Terminal and Concourse F (which opened that year).
+From March 2012 to November 2024, the announcements were provided by voice actress Sharon Feingold.
+Feingold has also been the voice for the ATL SkyTrain since its opening in 2009.
+The current announcements are the first to no longer use the word "Concourse", instead referring to the concourse stations with the word "Gates" (e.g. "A Gates").
+They also reference the name of the train, used chimes, and added announcements for the International Terminal and Concourse F (which opened that year).

+The current announcements which debuted in November 2024, are provided by Ryan Cameron, an Emmy-winning Atlanta native radio host.

-By the mid-2010s, the 1996–2002 voice of Bill Murray was still in use in the stations (including the Concourse F station when it first opened) to alert passengers when the doors close, stating: This message was updated between 2013 and 2015 with a new male voice and the same chime as the current in-vehicle chime.
+By the mid-2010s, Bill Murray's voice was still in use in the stations (including the Concourse F station when it first opened) to alert passengers when the doors close, stating:

+Murray's voice was retired between 2013-2015 and message was updated with a different recorded male voice and the same chime as the current in-vehicle chime.